yuzhouhe2000/Video_Conference_Enhancer/README.md

 - [x] Face and mouth detection

+- [x] Voice Activity Detection using voice

 - [ ] Adjust sound volume (mono/bi channel) by speaker position

 - [ ] Add extra denoising function using filters

 - [ ] Voice activity detection from mouth movement

-- [ ] Design a method to measure denoiser performance and time lag

-- [ ] Depth sensing
+- [ ] Depth sensing using eye separation

+- [ ] Allow the project to be ran on Jetson with Gstreamer

 ****